 Complex health issues like sepsis can be stressful for families.
 Consider a referral to social work if available at the facility.
-Aboriginal and Indigenous children and their families should be offered the opportunity to connect with the Aboriginal or Indigenous Patient Navigator/Liaison (or similar role) if it is available in the health authority/agency.
-This connection should be offered prior to referral to other individuals and services.29
+Aboriginal and Indigenous children and their families should be offered the opportunity to connect with the Indigenous Patient Navigator/Liaison (or similar role) if it is available in the health authority/agency.
+This connection should be offered prior to referral to other individuals and services.
+Ensure there is adequate physical space and privacy available for the family to meet with any support service providers.

 Referrals to other team members and/or community services should be done in a trauma informed way.
 Referrals should not be made without prior consultation with the child and their caregiver (as appropriate).
-When discussing referrals with the child and caregiver it is important to use plain language, and to describe provider roles and how that individual or service can support the child's care.29
+When discussing referrals with the child and caregiver it is important to use plain language, and to describe interprofessional roles and what care can be provided.